 Story Massage is now part of the Literacy Curriculum in two Autism Classrooms a school in Tipperary, Ireland.
-Within a few months of weekly sessions run by Melanie Kelly, Story Massage Instructor, the class teacher noticed a marked improvement in expressive language used by the pupils.
+Within a few months of weekly sessions run by Melanie Kelly, a Story Massage Best Practice Winner, the class teacher noticed a marked improvement in expressive language used by the pupils.

 Story Massage and Primary Language Curriculum